 Read a complete analysis of Malta's economy in the country report 2015 [433 KB]

 2015 recommendations in brief

-The Commission has issued five country-specific recommendations to Malta to help it improve its economic performance.
-These are in the areas of: public finances and taxation; pensions and health care; labour market, education and training; energy; efficiency of the public administration and access to finance.
+The Commission has made four country-specific recommendations to Malta to help it improve its economic performance.
+These are in the areas of: public finances; education; pensions; SMEs.